JoHaa-D/Homelab_Projects/Home_Network_Upgrade/README.md

 ## Summary

 This project was carried out with an interest in further securing home environments, practicing enterprise-level concepts, and a basis to allow for implementing future home lab projects.
+It was a joy to carry out and I am now seeing the attachment that others express with all things Ubiquiti.
+I look forward to futher expanding, upgrading, and customizing my home network.

 [![View Report](https://img.shields.io/badge/PDF_Report-View-blue?logo=adobeacrobatreader&style=for-the-badge)](./Home_Network_Infrastructure_Report.pdf)